-2014 Goshen Gallop Cap, Meal Ticket and bag of sponsor goodies
+2016 Goshen Gallop Tshirt, BBQ Meal Ticket and bag of sponsor goodies

-Includes race entry, meal ticket and embroidered Goshen Gallop cap to first 150 entries.
+Includes race entry, meal ticket and T shirt to first 100 registrants, at least

 The Goshen Gallop originated in 1978 through the idea of some local people thinking we (Blueberry Hill Inn and Ski Center) ought to host an event in the summer to match our winter event the American Ski Marathon.
 In the early years the race took the runners through the roads of Goshen only, incorporating the ever famous and very steep Carlisle Hill known as “Goshen Heartbreak Hill”.
 But, sometime in the early 80’s it was decided to make the Goshen Gallop a cross country run using the Blueberry Hill cross country ski trails and a few of Goshen’s gravel roads.
 This format was to stay in place and is still going today.
 And, due to its elevation profile and defensive running on rugged terrain it was coined as the “toughest 10.2K in New England”.